ovh/docs/pages/platform/logs-data-platform/index_as_a_service/guide.en-gb.md

 section: Features
 ---

-**Last updated 14th February 2020**
+**Last updated 22nd July 2020**

 ## Objective

-Elasticsearch is one of the main components of the Logs Data Platform.
-It is one of the most powerful search and analytics engines.
-From the outset we offered the possibility to host a Kibana index for your Kibana metadata.
-Index As A Service is the obvious next step of this functionality.
-You can now use a fully unlocked index for any purpose; complex documents, reports or even logs.
+Elasticsearch is one of the main components of the Logs Data Platform, regarded as one of the most powerful search and analytics engines.
+From the outset we offered the possibility to host a Kibana index for your Kibana metadata, Index As A Service being the next step to this functionality.
+You can now use a fully unlocked index for almost any purpose; be it complex documents, reports or even logs.
 Thanks to the Elasticsearch API, you will be able to use most of the tools of the ELK (Elasticsearch, Logstash, Kibana) Ecosystem.

 ## Requirements

 This is what you need to know to get you started:

-- You have ordered one of the Index Option.
+- You have created a [Logs Data Platform account](../quick_start/guide.en-gb.md){.ref}
 - Your have access to the port 9200 of your cluster (head to the **Home** page in manager to know the address of your cluster).

 ## Instructions